AnBenPue/AI_LUDO_PLAYER/README.md

 When we run the executable, the Ludo board will pop up.
 The current configuration shows the trained player (red) playing against three random players.
 The test will run 1000 matches while showing the results (percentage of won games) in the console.
 In order to modify any of the main parameters, they are found in the **main.cpp** file.

 ![](Ludo/images/Ludo_player.gif)

+## References
+The Ludo Gui and backend is provided by [niive12](https://gitlab.com/niive12/ludo-gui).